GenieFramework/Genie.jl/docs/src/guides/Interactive_environment.md

 julia> route("/hello/world", hello_world)
 ```

-Obviously, the functions can be defined anywhere (in any other module) as long as they are accessible in the current scope.
+The route handler functions can be defined anywhere (in any other file or module) as long as they are accessible in the current scope.

 You can now visit <http://localhost:8000/hello/world> in the browser.

-Of course we can access GET params:
+We can access route params that are defined as part of the URL, like `:message` in the following example:

 ```julia
 julia> route("/echo/:message") do